yegor256/blog/shift-m/2020/2020-12-22-allen-holub.md

 description: |
-  What is wrong with Agile, why software projects fail, what motivates programmers and what holds them back, why our estimates are wrong—Allen Holub answers.
+  What is wrong with Agile, why software projects fail, what motivates programmers and what holds them back, why our estimates are wrong---Allen Holub answers.
 keywords:
   - podcast
   - project management podcast